nagarajurahul/terraform-azure-infrastructure-quotes-app/README.md

 ## 1. Summary

-**Project Name:** Quotes App – Secure, Highly Available Public Web Application on Azure
+**Project Name:** Quotes App – Secure, Highly Available Public Web Application with Azure SQL DB on Azure

 **Objective:**
-Build and deploy a public web app that displays random quotes from a database, designed to handle critical PII securely.
+Design, build, and deploy a public-facing Node.js web application that fetches random quotes from an Azure SQL database, ensuring end-to-end security, compliance, and automation.

 **Scope:**
-End-to-end infrastructure provisioning with Terraform, automation, CI/CD, application delivery, and Azure networking.
+- Full Infrastructure as Code with Terraform.
+  - Remote state management in Azure Storage with Locks
+  - Structured modules
+  - Reusability across multiple teams/projects

+- CI/CD pipeline with GitHub Actions.
+  - Branch protection on production
+  - Merge only after review and approval from senior
+  - Deploy to prod trigerred only multiple approvals

+- Secure networking with private endpoints.
+  - Data transimitted internally over private network in Azure

+- PII-compliant SQL database.

+- TLS, HTTPS, WAF, and Audit
+  - Encryption at rest and in-transit.

+- Key Vault-based secret management.
+  - No Harcoded Secrets

 ---